pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

     > Then, the new cluster is shown on the *Cluster Details* page.
 When the master nodes are created, the new cluster gains a status of *Active* (it takes about 7 minutes).
 Please don't wait and proceed for the next task.

-## Task 2: Creation of repository inside Oracle Cloud Container Registry Repository
+## Task 2: Creation of an Repository

 In this task, you creates a public repository.
 In lab 3, we will push Auxiliary Image into this repository.